 A toast (drink) used to seal a deal.

-13 Amazing Ways Other Languages Describe People and Relationships
+13 Amazing Phrases and Words in Other Languages to Describe People and Relationships

 The purpose of language is to communicate with people, so it’s no surprise that most languages have unique ways to describe people and their relationships.
 Even a smlimazl might catch a break, or a белоручка might end up getting a promotion.